official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

-420. The Moscow Times reported that Mr Primakov had been very careful to observe the substance of UN policy on Iraq, and that he had warned Iraq not to expect an end to economic sanctions until it had closed down its chemical and biological weapons programmes.163 The composition of UN inspections teams would be slightly adjusted, but would retain many US inspectors.
+420. The Moscow Times reported that Mr Primakov had been very careful to observe the substance of UN policy on Iraq, and that he had warned Iraq not to expect an end to economic sanctions until it had closed down its chemical and biological weapons programmes.[^163] The composition of UN inspections teams would be slightly adjusted, but would retain many US inspectors.

-161 Annan K. Interventions: A Life In War And Peace.
+[^161]: Annan K. Interventions: A Life In War And Peace.
 Allen Lane, 2012.
-162  BBC News, 20 November 1997, Text of Iraqi-Russian communiqué on return of UN inspectors.
+[^162]:  BBC News, 20 November 1997, Text of Iraqi-Russian communiqué on return of UN inspectors.
-163  The Moscow Times, 20 November 1997, Russia can score points in Iraq crisis.
+[^163]:  The Moscow Times, 20 November 1997, Russia can score points in Iraq crisis.

 98

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 ## Inspectors return to Iraq

-421. UNSCOM and IAEA inspectors returned to Iraq on 21 November 1997.164
+421. UNSCOM and IAEA inspectors returned to Iraq on 21 November 1997.[^164]

-422. At the request of the Security Council, the members of UNSCOM convened an emergency session on 21 November to discuss and advise on “ways to make the work of the Commission more effective”.165 The outcome of the discussion was reported to the President of the Security Council the following day.
+422. At the request of the Security Council, the members of UNSCOM convened an emergency session on 21 November to discuss and advise on “ways to make the work of the Commission more effective”.[^165] The outcome of the discussion was reported to the President of the Security Council the following day.

 423. In relation to nuclear weapons, the members of the Commission understood, from